 Traders who engage in stop-hunting try to push the price of an asset down (or up) by aggressively buying (or selling) it, in order to trigger the stop-loss orders of other traders.
 This can create a cascade of selling (or buying) as the triggered stop-loss orders are executed, leading to a sharp move in the asset’s price.

 So how do they know your stops?

-2)Most of the retail traders thinks like the majority of the crowd think especially during events, gap up or gap down situations, global markets reactions, political or economic events, earning results.
+2)Most of the retail traders think like the majority of the crowd think especially during events, gap-up or gap-down situations, global markets reactions, and political or economic events, earning results.

-3)Most of the retail traders are highly leveraged.
-Eg trading two or even more lots of Nifty Futures with 1 lakh rupees to generate higher returns.
-Traders who are falling under this category are poised to trade with tight stoploss and so their trading behavior is predictable.
+3)Most retail traders are highly leveraged.
+Example: trading two or even more lots of Nifty Futures with 1 lakh rupees to generate higher returns.
+Traders who are falling under this category are poised to trade with tight stop loss and so their trading behavior is predictable.

-4)Most of the traders have a belief on their support and resistance system and that make them to place stoploss near to their belief zone.
-However in reality supports/resistance are meant to be tested and there are times you could even seen too many whipsaws around where the major crowd thinks the zone to be supports/resistance.
+4)Most of the traders have a belief in their support and resistance system and that makes them place stoploss near to their belief zone.
+However, in reality, supports/resistance are meant to be tested and there are times you could even see too many whipsaws around where the major crowd thinks the zone to support/resistance.

 @Trader_Dante broker definitely knows. lol.